SowmyaAji/bottle-parse-data/README.md

 end points are as listed below:

 - The first end point /data accepts a CSV file and parses the data.
 A test csv file is in the root of this repo as `data.csv`.
+Please use Thunder Client or Postman to upload the file as a POST request.
+The file variable is "upload_file".
 - The second endpoint /data allows the fetching of any row of that data by guid, or email.
 This endpoint always returns as an array.
+This is a get request from the url.
+Format is data/abcdefg,xxxyy,random@example.com (will also take a single request without commas).
+Will not show or return any erroneous inputs.
 - The third endpoint /incomes returns the average, median, min, max, and sum of income for all rows with income values.
+This is also a get request and requires no inputs.
 Sample return value:
 ```
 {